chaara-dev/Computer-Programming/README.md

 All the files in this repo should work fine, without needing any external files/programs.

-The resources for the HTML lessons (images, examples, etc) are all in the /0_Resources/ folder, which is at the top of the /HTML/ folder.
-The files are all in the folders where they are required too, but are seperate for your convenience.

 All files past Unit 02 in the C++ section require the 'common.h' header, which is included at the bototm of the folder.
 If you are going to use only a single file from C++, make sure to change the header files or else the code won't run properly.
 A very simple fix, and I totally could have just done it myself, but I'm lazy and don't care in the slighest.

+The resources for the HTML lessons (images, examples, etc) are all in the /0_Resources/ folder, which is at the top of the /HTML/ folder.
+The files are all in the folders where they are required too, but are seperate for your convenience.

+The entirety of the Java unit is empty, and I am currently working on it, so please be patient.

 Remember that these folders may contain information related to me (LostBrickPlacer), and I ask you to please respect my privacy.